dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-tangent.md

 ### There is the normal map option, and the various other options of mesh materials

 Thus far it would seem that the use of tangent attributes will come into play when working out [normal maps](/2021/06/24/threejs-normal-map/) to be used with one of the mesh materials.
 Speaking of which there is my [main blog post on materials in general](/2018/04/30/threejs-materials/) that you might want to check out if you want to learn more about materials in general.
 However for the sake of staying on topic, there is just using the [mesh normal material](/2021/06/23/threejs-normal-material/) as that supports the features that I want in order to make use of a normal map and with that the tangent attribute of a geometry.

+### A texture will be needed for the normal map

+In order to use the normal map option of a material I will need a texture.
+There is creating a texture in an image editor and loading it in with the texture loader.
+However for this posts I typically like to use [canvas textures](/2018/04/17/canvas-texture/) and [data textures](/2022/04/15/threejs-data-texture/) as they are a way to create texture with a little javaScript code, or hard coded data that I can work into a nice copy and paste friendly demo.

 ### Buffer Geometry objects have a lot more going on